Portland Car Accident Lawyer

 At Rizk Law, we know how insurance companies like to handle these situations and we know how to pursue your best interests.
 We will not accept unfair offers because we will determine a fair valuation of your damages.

 Fill out a Free Case Evaluation form today or call us at 503.245.5677.

 Sometimes the insurance company will not offer fair compensation for your damages.
 When this happens, your only option for obtaining compensation may be to file a lawsuit.

-Our auto accident attorneys in Portland, Oregon can handle all legal filings on your behalf, represent you in the courtroom, and negotiate for compensation if the other side is willing to do so.
+Our car accident attorneys in Portland, OR can handle all legal filings on your behalf, represent you in the courtroom, and negotiate for compensation if the other side is willing to do so.

 What if I am Partially to Blame for the Crash?

 Sometimes victims are partially at fault for an accident.
 Maybe you were breaking a traffic law just before a negligent driver hit your car.
 Some victims think this disqualifies them from receiving compensation.

 However, this is untrue.
 Your ability to obtain compensation depends on your amount of fault for the accident.
 Under Oregon’s contributory negligence law, if your percent of fault is 50 percent or less, you can still receive compensation.
 Your compensation award will be reduced according to your percentage of fault.
 This means your compensation award would be reduced by 40 percent if you were 40 percent at fault.